proxmox/proxmox-backup/docs/administration-guide.rst

 This would exclude ``file1`` and ``file3`` in ``subfolder0`` and all of ``subfolder1`` except ``file2``.

-Restoring this archive form backup results in:
+Restoring this backup will result in:

 .. code-block:: console